MarvienCastillo/CSNETWKMP/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-PROJECT STRUCTURE
+# PROJECT STRUCTURE

-1. battle_setup.c:         # Pokémon data loading & setup utilities

-2. battle_setup.h

-3. BattleManager.c         # Turn-based battle flow, damage handling, win/loss logic

-4. BattleManager.h

-5. pokemon_data.h          # Pokémon structs and constants

-6. pokemon.csv             # Pokémon stats database
+1. BattleManager.c - This is responsible for the Game Logic
+2. BattleManager.h - The header files for the BattleManager.c
+3. pokemondata.h - This is responsible for the pokemon loader
+4. pokemon.csv - The csv file or data of Pokemons

-7. udp_host.c              # Host UDP logic
+5. udp_host.c - The UDP host logic main file

-8. udp_host1.c             # Alternate UDP host implementation

-9. udp_joiner.c            # Joiner UDP logic
+6. udp_joiner.c - The UDP joiner logic main file
-10. udp_joiner1.c           # Alternate UDP joiner implementation

-11. joiner.exe              # Precompiled Windows client
-12. host.exe                # Precompiled Windows host

-13. pikachu.png             # Image asset

-14. compileAndrunTutorial.txt

-15. .vscode/                # VSCode task and settings configuration

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Project Overview
+# Project Overview
 1. Pokémon Data Loading:
 battle_setup.c parses pokemon.csv and constructs Pokémon structures used throughout the battle.